rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 git clone git@github.com:bigstair-monorepo/monorepo.git
 ```

 We are using yarn as alternative to npm here, not only for installing the dependencies, but also for using so-called workspaces later on.
-In the next section (see **Workspaces in Monorepos**), you will learn about workspaces and alternative workspaces tools in contrast to yarn workspaces.
+In the next section (see **Workspaces in Monorepos**), you will learn about workspaces and alternative tools for workspaces.
 For now, navigate into the repository and install all the dependencies with yarn:

 ```sh
 cd monorepo
 yarn install
 ```

-While explaining other parts later, we will focus on the following content of the monorepo for now:
+We will focus on the following content of the monorepo for now:

 ```text
 - apps/